Dasharo/docs/docs/dev-proc/source-code-structure.md

 bump the `z` (patch version) component of the version number.

 Fixes from this branch should be merged later back into `dasharo`.
-Branching from the previous release tag helps avoind introducing breaking changes that may have been merged to `dasharo` in the time after the affected release has been published.
+Branching from the previous release tag helps avoid introducing breaking changes that may have been merged to `dasharo` in the time after the affected release has been published.